Cooling Load Calculator: AC BTU / Server Room Cooling Estimator

 Is this private?

 Yes.
-All calculations run locally.
+All calculations run locally in your browser.

 How it works